Entropy-driven Fair and Effective Federated Learning: FedEBA+: An Effective Fair Algorithm

-\begin{proposition}[EBA:entropy based aggregation method] We propose the aggregation strategy for prompting fairness performance in FL.
+$\mathbb{H}(p_i)$ denotes the entropy of aggregation probability $p_i$, and $\tilde{f}(x)$ signifies the ideal loss, representing the global model's performance under ideal training setting, which is unknown but whose gradient can be approximately formulated and utilized as shown in Eq.~\eqref{global model update equation} and Eq.~\eqref{the ideal fair gradient}, detailed in the next section.
+The classical entropy model reduces prior distribution knowledge and avoids bias from subjective influences.
+Compared to the existing entropy model of fairness~\cite{johansson2005resource}, we first incorporate the FL constraints $\sum\nolimits_{i=1}^m p_i F_i(x_i) = \tilde{f}(x)$ to force aggregation into the fair regularization region, specifically improving fairness.
+Maximizing constrained entropy implies greater fairness, as shown in the toy example in Appendix~\ref{app fairness proof}.

+\begin{proposition} By solving the constrained maximum entropy problem, we propose an aggregation strategy called \textbf{EBA} to enhance fairness in FL, expressed as follows: \begin{small}

+\end{small} where $\tau>0$ is the temperature, and the derivation of $\tau$ is related to $\tilde{f}(x)$. \end{proposition} Details for deriving the above proposition and the proof of the uniqueness of the solution for the constrained maximum entropy model are provided in Appendix~\ref{app aggregation derivation} and ~\ref{uniquess}, respectively.

+Proposition~\ref{Aggregation strategy} shows that assigning higher aggregation weights to underperforming clients directs the aggregated global model's focus toward these users, enhancing their performance and reducing the gap with top performers, ultimately promoting fairness, as shown in the toy case of Figure~\ref{intro toy case} and experiments in Table~\ref{Performance table of ablation for FedEBA+ on four datasets}.
+It is worth noting that the aggregation probability can be solved in closed form, relying solely on the loss of the local model, making it computationally efficient.

+When taking into account the prior distribution of aggregation probability $p_i$, which is typically expressed as the relative data ratio $q_i = \nicefrac{n_i}{\sum_{i\in S_t}n_i}$ where $n_i$ is the number of data in client $i$, the expression of fair aggregation probability becomes $ p_i=\frac{q_i\exp [F_i(x) / \tau)]}{\sum_{j=1}^N q_j\exp [F_j(x) / \tau]}. $ Without loss of generality, we utilize Eq.~\eqref{Aggregation probability} to represent entropy-based aggregation in this paper.
+The derivations for fair aggregation probability expression w/o prior distribution are given in Appendix~\ref{app aggregation derivation}. {Robust variants of the aggregation algorithm are shown in Appendix~\ref{sec LRS app}.}

-where $T>0$ is the temperature. \end{proposition} $T$ affects the fairness level because $T$ controls the spreading of weights assigned to each client.
-In particular, a higher $T$ leads to more uniform aggregation weights, and a lower $T$ leads to more concentrated aggregation weights.
-When $T$ is infinitely large, this aggregation strategy recovers FedAvg, while when $T$ is extremely small, this aggregation strategy recovers AFL~\cite{mohri2019agnostic}.
+\begin{remark}[The effectiveness of $\tau$ on fairness] $\tau$ controls the fairness level as it decides the spreading of weights assigned to each client.
+A higher $\tau$ results in uniform weights for aggregation, while a lower $\tau$ yields concentrated weights.
+This aggregation algorithm degenerates to FedAvg\citep{mcmahan2017communication} or AFL~\citep{mohri2019agnostic} when $\tau$ is extremely large or small.
+We further discuss the effectiveness of $\tau$ in Appendix~\ref{app ablation study}. \end{remark}

-The proposed aggregation strategy comes from the optimal solution to the following constrained optimization problem: \begin{small}